 Credit: ISC/Getty Images

-Check the schedule at Watkins Glen International to see what events you’ll encounter during your visit.
-During summer months, catch racing events such as Sahlen’s Six Hours of The Glen in June and Go Bowling at The Glen in August (the only NASCAR race in NYS).
-September brings the Hilliard United States Vintage Grand Prix.
-On non-racing weekends, you might find a special event like Finger Lakes Beer Festival in October, featuring the best of over 40 breweries, a 32-team cornhole tournament, and a stein holding competition.
-You can also drive around the racetrack yourself as part of the “Drive The Glen” program.
-Buy tickets ahead of time.
+Check the schedule at Watkins Glen International to see what events you’ll encounter at this storied road course during your visit.
+The track roars to life in the summer when you can catch popular racing events such as Sahlen’s Six Hours of The Glen in June, the Hilliard United States Vintage Grand Prix in September, and the annual Go Bowling at The Glen, the only NASCAR race in New York State, which is returning in September 2027.
+You can also drive around the racetrack yourself as part of the “Drive The Glen” program, just make sure to buy tickets in advance.

 After all that action, you’ll want to relax, and what better way to do so than with a glass of the Finger Lakes’ famous wine in hand?
-You’ll find more than 30 wineries up and down the shores of Seneca Lake, many with tasting rooms with spectacular views.
-Try the sparkling wines and Rieslings of Glenora Wine Cellars, the inspired-by-nature wines of Chateau LaFayette Reneau, or the selections at the family-run (& family-friendly) Lakewood Vineyards.
+You’ll find 28 wineries up and down the shores of Seneca Lake, many with tasting rooms offering up spectacular lake views.
+Try the sparkling wines and Rieslings of Glenora Wine Cellars, the selections at the family-run (& family-friendly) Lakewood Vineyards, and more on the Seneca Lake Wine Trail.

 Credit: Erin Faherty

-The menu at Stonecat Cafe has changed frequently over the last 20 years, as Chef (and owner) Scott Signori uses local ingredients, delivered daily from area farms.
-To whet your whistle, previously featured dishes have included chicken under a brick, scallops, cornmeal-crusted catfish sandwiches, and duck confit.
+The menu at Stonecat Cafe in nearby Hector has changed frequently over the last 20 years, as chef and owner Scott Signori uses local ingredients, delivered daily from area farms.
 The chef recommends a paired beverage (including local Finger Lakes wines) for each item and lists out which farm each ingredient comes from so there are no surprises—aside from how delicious everything is.
-Reopening in late spring, reservations are highly recommended.
+Open seasonally, April-November, with seating available on a first come, first serve basis.

 SUNDAY